Distributed training of XGBoost models using

 This feature is in Public Preview.

-sparkdl.xgboost is deprecated starting with Databricks Runtime 12.0 ML.
+sparkdl.xgboost is deprecated starting with Databricks Runtime 12.0 ML, and is removed in Databricks Runtime 13.0 ML and above.
 For information about migrating your workloads to

 xgboost.spark, see Migration guide for the deprecated sparkdl.xgboost module.

-Databricks Runtime 7.6 ML and above include PySpark estimators based on the Python
+Databricks Runtime ML includes PySpark estimators based on the Python

 sparkdl.xgboost.XgboostClassifier.
 You can create an ML pipeline based on these estimators.
 For more information, see XGBoost for PySpark Pipeline.